 This album, the second in a series of twelve that will encompass all of Morales’s Masses and Magnificats, takes as its centrepiece his Requiem, or Missa pro defunctis, in five voices, published in his second book of Masses of 1544 and thus surely written during his time in Rome.

-Morales Project Volume 2 – our recording of the famous 5-voice Requiem & Officium defunctorum – is now available for purchase!
-It’s been a while since the Missa Mille regretz album came out, and so we’re thrilled that Volume 2 is finally available.
+At the end of August Hyperion will release Morales Project Volume 2 – the famous 5-voice Requiem & Officium defunctorum.
+It’s been a while since the Missa Mille regretz album came out, and so we’re thrilled that Volume 2 is finally here!

 Our new record shop has gone live!
 Follow this link to the shop to access our catalogue of discs.
 Buying our albums from us helps to support the group.